robpomeroy/A-Home-for-Mo/content/homepage/help.md

   [my GoFundMe page](https://www.gofundme.com/f/a-home-for-mo).
 * Contribute artwork, graphic design or web skills, to make this site more beautiful.
 My dad's a geek, not an artist, bless him.
+* If you have connections with charities or media outlets, tell them my story - perhaps they can help or spread the word?
 * Tell your friends, family and colleagues about me!

 [Contact details are below](#contact).